-If malicious actors have reduced opportunities to physically connect unauthorised network devices, or other ICT equipment, to networks, they also have reduced opportunities to compromise such networks.
+If malicious actors have reduced opportunities to physically connect unauthorised network devices, or other information technology (IT) equipment, to networks, they also have reduced opportunities to compromise such networks.
 Network access controls can not only prevent unauthorised physical access to networks, but also prevent personnel from carelessly bridging networks by connecting one network to another network.
 Furthermore, network access controls can also be useful for limiting the flow of network traffic between network segments.

-Control: ISM-0520; Revision: 7; Updated: Sep-23; Applicability: All; Essential Eight: N/A
+Control: ISM-0520; Revision: 8; Updated: Jun-24; Applicability: All; Essential Eight: N/A

-Network access controls are implemented on networks to prevent the connection of unauthorised network devices and other ICT equipment.
+Network access controls are implemented on networks to prevent the connection of unauthorised network devices and other IT equipment.